turingschool-examples/backend_mod_1_prework/day_3/questions.md

 end
 ```

-1. Other than an if-statement, can you think of any other ways we might want to use a conditional statement?
+1. Other than an if-statement, can you think of any other ways we might want to use a conditional statement? <br>
 You may also want to use conditional statements when working with loops.